 Train travel is one of the best ways to see Europe – the continent’s fairly compact so it’s easy to get around, and you can sit back and soak up the stunning views with a picnic.
 But if you’re planning a rail trip, most of the suggested itineraries seem to be geared up for Interrailers on month-long trips.
 It doesn’t have to be this way though – you can have a mini European rail adventure too.
 Pick a region and a few destinations and get route planning (the Seat 61 and Deutsche Bahn websites are great for routes and timetables).

 Read more: Tips for a European rail trip on a budget

 Or if that sounds too much work, here are five of Europe’s best one-week rail trip ideas to get you started.
 Each route is possible in a week, but if you’ve got more time then you can take it slower and spend more time in each place.
-The idea isn’t to wear yourself out trying to see everything in every destination, but to take in the highlights and get a taste for each place (and if you love it you can always come back!).
+The idea isn’t to wear yourself out trying to see everything in every destination, but to take in the highlights and get a taste for each place (and if you find somewhere you love, you can always come back for longer).

 Northern Europe – Canals and chocolate